cbtham/rhoai-genai-workshop/README.md

 Congratulations!
 You have now successfully deployed a LLM model on Red Hat Openshift AI using the vLLM ServingRuntime for KServe.

-## 5. Deploy a custom workbench to interact with the LLM
+## 5. Deploy A Custom Workbench To Interact With The LLM

 ### 5.1 AnythingLLM
 AnythingLLM is a full-stack application that enables you to turn any document, resource, or piece of content into context that any LLM can use as a reference during chatting.
 This application allows you to pick and choose which LLM or Vector Database you want to use as well as supporting multi-user management and permissions.

-#### 5.1.1 Custom Workbench in Red Hat Openshift AI
+#### 5.1.1 AnythingLLM in Red Hat Openshift AI
 To get started quickly, we will use a custom workbench - a feature offered by Red Hat Openshift AI to quickly host compatible containerized applications easily.
   1. We will add an image by providing the details of the hosted container registry.
 Navigate to ```https://quay.io/repository/rh-aiservices-bu/anythingllm-workbench``` Copy the URL and paste it into Settings > Workbench Images > image location.